Together on the outside,

 Yes.
 Everything shared is confidential, except in situations required by law.
 Trust and safety are central to our work together.

-I’m a passionate believer in the power of women coming together, supporting one another, and connecting in meaningful ways.
+If you're looking for a space in community just for you, I also hold women's circles.
+I'm a passionate believer in the power of women coming together, supporting one another, and connecting in meaningful ways.
 I am the founder of The Canopy, a monthly women’s circle in Leamington Spa, UK.

 In my clinical work, I see many women feeling isolated and lonely, wondering if they’re the only ones struggling.
 Circles are beautifully empowering because they highlight both our uniqueness and our shared connectedness.